RiboswitchClassifier/riboflow/README.md

-# RIBOFLOW
+# RIBOFLOW - classifying riboswitches with > 99% accuracy

-This is [riboflow](https://test.pypi.org/project/riboflow/), a python package for the classification of putative riboswitch sequences into one of 24 classes with > 99% accuracy.
+[riboflow](https://test.pypi.org/project/riboflow/) is a python package for the classification of putative riboswitch sequences into one of 24 classes with > 99% accuracy.
 It is based on a [tensorflow](https://www.tensorflow.org) deep learning model. ``riboflow`` has been tested using ``Python 3.5.2``.

 Installation
 ------------